mwilson365/mortgage-lender-ts/README.md

 Your final code should have:

 1. No compile errors.
-2. No failing tests.
-3. Descriptive commit messages.
+2. Descriptive commit messages.
-4. Multiple commits.
+3. Multiple commits.
-5. Meet acceptance criteria.
+4. Meet acceptance criteria.
-6. Have good use of the four pillars of OOP
+4. Have good use of the four pillars of OOP

 **Tips**

 Apply what you've learned so far.

-- Write tests first
-- Use SEAT to guide you
 - Use red green refactor
 - Apply OOP when/where appropriate